om2-ws22/website/weeks/week2.md

 ### Git

 We need Git for our course.
-To see if Git is already installed, you can go in the command line (on Windows), or in the terminal (on Mac) and type this command:
+To see if Git is already installed on your machine, you can go in the command line (on Windows), or in the terminal (on Mac) and type this command:

 ```bash
 git --version